Newborn Symptoms

 Concerning Signs

-• Extreme lethargy or difficulty waking for feedings
+• Extreme drowsiness or refusal to wake for feedings

 Sleep Safety